EmilStenstrom/friendlybit/posts/2025-12-19-justhtml-faq.md

 What's fantastic about html5lib-tests is that it gives us a way to look at our code from the outside and see if it works or not, **without us having to understand it**.
 If this feels extreme, think of low-level code—assembler—if you will.
 Do you understand how it flips the transistors in your computer?
 I don't.
 And that's fine, because you have other ways to know that your code works.
 You don't have to go into the details.

 **LLMs are quickly becoming a new layer on top of the code we write.
 If we can find a way to prove that it works, we don't need to understand it.
-That opens up whole new possibilites!**
+That opens up whole new possibilities!**

 ## "It's not high quality code, because it won't be maintained"